rberenguel/obsidian-clau-plugin/README.md

 - **Multiple Search Providers:** Choose between a fast, in-memory MiniSearch index or Obsidian's native search engine.
 - **Real-time Indexing:** Automatically updates the search index when notes are created, modified, or deleted.
 - **Semantic Search:** Understands the meaning of your query to find relevant notes, even if exact keywords aren't present.
+    - Manual handling of out-of-vocabulary terms: you can add new terms by averaging close terms by vectorizing unknown words (like `asyncio`) or revectorizing known words (like `spark`)
 - **Live Heading Filter:** Instantly filter the active note to show only matching headings and their content.

 ### Some screenshots